scionproto/scion/doc/dev/design/protobuf-API-version.rst

 in a way that is **not** backwards compatible.
 Examples of component names are: "segments", "drkey", "cppki", "renewal"

+The component versions are only provided for convenience.
+They indicate to a client which version of a component needs to be instantiated.
+If this information would not be provided, it would have to be hardcoded in the client.

 Examples:

 - Changes that are backwards compatible, such as adding a request or service